Engagement opportunity

 The Environmental Assessment Project File for the Stage 1 Lands is available below.

-The purpose of this EA is to finalize regulatory floodplain for Dingman Creek and assess potential flood mitigation and stormwater servicing alternatives to address imminent and future flooding and erosion risk within primarily the Stage 2 Lands.
+The purpose of this EA is to finalize the regulatory floodplain for Dingman Creek and assess potential flood mitigation and stormwater servicing alternatives to address imminent and future flooding and erosion risk within primarily the Stage 2 Lands.

 Through the EA, a range of flood mitigation and stormwater management strategies will be developed.
 The recommended approach will guide future development, identify mitigative and adaptive flood control works and align with the City’s vision for the creek corridor to integrate natural heritage, stormwater management and recreational uses.